 This program supports basic research pursuing novel catalyst design and quantum- and molecular-level control of chemical transformations relevant to the sustainable conversion of energy resources.
 Emphasis is on the understanding of reaction mechanisms, enabling precise identification and manipulation of catalytic active sites, their environments, and reaction conditions for optimized efficiency and selectivity.
-Elucidation of reaction mechanisms in diverse chemical environments comprises a central component of the program, with specific focus areas involving: (1) study of structure-reactivity relationships of solid and molecular catalysts, including chemistry in aqueous environments and chemistry at complex interfaces; (2) design of catalysts for efficient interconversion of electrical and chemical energy, including investigation of charge transport dynamics and reactivity relevant to electrocatalytic reactions as well as thermally excited redox conversions in solution or at interfaces; (3) development of novel time-resolved spectroscopic techniques and structural probes for in situ/operando characterization of catalytic processes, including ultrafast bond formation and transition state conversion, as well as slower ionic or atomic or molecular species rearrangements during reaction; (4) examination of the dynamics of catalyst and electronic structures occurring during catalytic cycles and deactivation; (5) investigation of emerging approaches to direct catalytic transformations in multicomponent mixtures, multiple reactions, and integrated processes; and (6) advanced theory, modeling, and data-science approaches to mechanism identification, catalyst discovery and development.
+Elucidation of catalytic reaction mechanisms in diverse chemical environments and the structure-reactivity relationships of solid and molecular catalysts comprises a central component of the program, with specific focus areas involving:

+- Design of catalysts using advanced concepts such as multi-functionality, confinement within porous materials, site cooperativity, nano- and single-atom stabilized structures, and manipulation of weak interactions; - Design of catalysts for efficient interconversion of electrical and chemical energy, including investigation of charge transport dynamics and reactivity relevant to electrocatalytic reactions as well as thermally excited redox conversions in solution or at interfaces; - Development of novel time-resolved spectroscopic techniques and structural probes for in situ/operando characterization of catalytic processes, including ultrafast bond formation and transition state conversion, as well as slower ionic, or atomic, or molecular species rearrangements during reaction; - Examination of the dynamics of catalysts and their electronic structures during catalytic cycles and deactivation, including strategies to induce changes in catalytic structure and activity via stimuli response; - Investigation of emerging approaches to direct catalytic transformations in multicomponent mixtures, multiple reactions, and integrated processes, such as cascade, tandem, and modular processes; - Advanced theory, modeling, and data-science approaches to mechanism identification, catalyst discovery and development, and benchmarking of catalytic properties.

-A long-term objective is to promote the convergence of heterogeneous, homogeneous, and biocatalysis as a means to discover novel inorganic, organic, and hybrid catalysts selective for fuel and chemical production from both fossil and renewable feedstocks.
+A long-term objective is to promote the convergence of heterogeneous, homogeneous, electroand bio- catalysis as a means to discover novel inorganic, organic, and hybrid catalysts that are selective for fuel and chemical production from both fossil and renewable feedstocks.
+Representative transformations that underpin the current energy resources landscape are: selective and sustainable routes involving small molecule transformations, such as CO2, NH3, H2O, N2, H2, and light alkanes and alcohols; selective and low-temperature/low over-potential activation of other hydrocarbons and carbohydrates; catalytic transformations of highly functionalized bio-derived compounds and synthetic polymers.
 Another enduring goal is to maximize the atom and energy efficiency of chemical transformations.
 This activity is especially receptive to novel and emerging approaches to fundamentally understand and manage complexity at various levels: active site structure and superstructure, feedstock molecular diversity and variability, multiple sources of excitation (thermal, electrical, electromagnetic), transient and discontinuous operation, and kinetic behavior in complex reaction networks.
-It also encourages integrated theory-experiment and predictive theoretical catalysis supported by dataintensive strategies.
-This program does not support: (1) the study of transformations appropriate for pharmaceutical applications; (2) non-catalytic stoichiometric reactions; (3) whole cell or organismal catalysis; (4) process or reactor design and optimization; or (5) the development of specific energy technologies.
+It also encourages integrated theory-experiment and predictive theoretical catalysis supported by dataintensive and artificial intelligence strategies.
+This program does not support: (1) the study of transformations appropriate for pharmaceutical applications; (2) non-catalytic stoichiometric reactions; (3) whole cell or organismal catalysis; (4) process or reactor design and optimization; or (5) device development or optimization.